 Whether it's a visit to a park, an art gallery or the area's history, Sault Ste.
 Marie offers its visitors and residents lots to do every day of the week.
 Here are maps showing the most popular "must-see" attractions in Sault Ste.
-Marie, Ontario (see maps for west, east, and Michigan):
+Marie, Ontario adn Sault Ste Marien Michigan.

 The Trans-Canada Highway has, in recent years, been rerouted to bypass the downtown and central business district.
 Most of the motels and hotels are along Great Northern, the main road north form downtown, which becomes Highway 17 north of Second Line Rd.
 There are a number of malls and plazas along Great Northern heading north/west and along Trunk Road heading east (including the city's largest mall).
 Sault Ste Marie's downtown core is quaint and has an old-time small town feel.
 The city has some interesting historical attractions, including the original canal and locks at this point in the Great Lakes.
 One of the best reasons to head into Sault Ste Marie is the International Bridge to Sault Ste Marie, Michigan.
 The US is best know for cheap booze (witch duty-free limits!!), cheap eggs and milk, and whatever else you find in the superstores on the south side of the border.
 It's just too bad most people don't think of bringing along their Canadian passport for a cross-Canada trip, but you'll need it to cross into the US.

 NOTE: Because Sault Ste Marie straddles the Canada-US border, you will want to visit the attractions, museums and parks on the other side (of the bridge).
+DO BRING YOUR PASSPORT ON YOUR TRIP!
 We have some tips to help you with crossing the Canada-US border.